By: John S. Morlu II, CPA

 If we only fund the loudest and the largest, we silence the most impactful.
 It’s time to stop starving small nonprofits—and start investing in what actually changes lives.

-Author: John S. Morlu II, CPA is the CEO & Chief Strategist of JS Morlu, a globally acclaimed public accounting and management consulting powerhouse.
+Author: John S. Morlu II, CPA is the CEO & Chief Strategist of JS Morlu, a licensed public accounting and management consulting firm.

 Through cutting-edge technology and data-driven strategy, JS Morlu helps organizations operate with clarity, control, and compliance.